 Establish a Retirement Plan

-A recent survey shows that 2/3 Millennials are not offered an employer sponsored retirement plan, such as a 401(k) or 403(b), but you can still establish an IRA.
+A recent survey shows that 2/3 of Millennials are not offered an employer sponsored retirement plan, such as a 401(k) or 403(b), but you can still establish an IRA.
 The Traditional IRA is the most popular individual retirement account, and it offers tax-advantages to savers, as contributions are tax-deductible on both state and federal tax returns.
-A Roth IRA is another option, however you do not receive an upfront tax-break when establishing a Roth IRA, though earnings and withdrawals are generally tax-free.
-At IRA Financial, we recommend the Self-Directed IRA.
-It is a tax-advantaged retirement account, much like the Traditional IRA, but it allows you to make investments outside of stocks, bonds, and other traditional investment options.
-Investments you can make with the Self-Directed IRA include real estate, cryptocurrency, and any other IRS approved investment.
-All income and gains the investment makes will be tax-free.
+A Roth IRA is another option, however you do not receive an upfront tax-break when establishing a Roth IRA, though qualified withdrawals are tax free.

 Do Your Homework

 Segueing off of that previous bit advice is do your homework meticulously.
 After you make the decision to use your retirement funds to invest, get to know the world of finance and investments before stepping into it; understand the investment(s) you wish to make from top to bottom.
 To help you get started, you can enroll in a free finance course online to gain general knowledge, or read investment books by leading experts within the industry

 If you wish to establish a Self-Directed IRA, we recommend reading Self-Directed IRA in a Nutshell.
 This book is a great starting point to learn the Self-Directed IRA structure, IRS prohibited transaction rules and the role of a passive custodian.
 It was also written by our very own Adam Bergman, a tax attorney and leading voice in the self-directed retirement world.